AI Governance for EU AI Act Compliance

 Risk Managers

-Continuous, iterative risk management per Article 9 — maintained automatically as a by-product of governed AI use, not a separate compliance exercise.
+Continuous, iterative risk management per Article 9 — maintained automatically as a by-product of governed AI use.

 In-House Legal Teams